adityakalra581/Software-Development-Interview-Prep/README.md

 # Python

-All the tutorials, codes and important topics i have performed till now.
+This Repository contains all the python Codes and Tutorials from Various Coding Platforms.